Just like your plot has layers, consider the emotional layers of your story.

 Are there any forced emotions?

-Character tip: How might this faked emotion become real, either in this scene or later in the story (bonus conflict if this causes unforeseen troubles)?
+Character tip: How might this emotion become real, either in this scene or later in the story (bonus conflict if this causes unforeseen troubles)?

-Emotional layers are also a useful way to weave in subplots or character arcs.
-Even if the plot portion of the scene isn’t related to a subplot, the emotion layer can braid it in and give that scene multiple layers of complexity.
+Even if the plot portion of the scene isn’t related to a subplot, the emotion aspect can give that scene multiple layers of complexity.
 A character who’s struggling with a blackmailer might act suspicious or distracted during a critical meeting at work and lose an important client (and maybe the job).
 Happiness or love might make someone oblivious to dangers they’d normally spot right away.

-How a character feels determines how they act, and how they act drives the plot.
 So don’t just think external when crafting your novel.
 Think about what’s going on internally as well.

-*Originally published X. Last updated November 29, 2023.
+*Originally published October 2011 Last updated April 2024.

 Find out more about show, don't tell in my book, Understanding Show, Don't Tell (And Really Getting It).